haiwen/seafile-docs/deploy/deploy_with_apache.md

 Here we deploy Seahub using fastcgi, and deploy FileServer with reverse proxy.
 We assume you are running Seahub using domain '''www.myseafile.com'''.

 First edit your apache config file.
-Depending on your distro, you will need to add this line to **the end of the file**:
+Depending on your distro, you will need to add this line to **the end of the file**.
+This is not required for Apache 2.4

 `apache2.conf`, for Ubuntu/Debian:
 ```